SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Plugins require risk consent**
 When upgrading, if you're using plugins, a SonarQube administrator needs to acknowledge the risk involved with plugin installation when prompted in SonarQube. ([MMF-2301](https://jira.sonarsource.com/browse/MMF-2301)).

-**PostgreSQL support**
+**Database support updated**
-SonarQube 8.9 only supports PostgreSQL versions 9.6 to 13.
+SonarQube 8.9 supports the following database versions:

+* PostgreSQL versions 9.6 to 13.
 PostgreSQL versions <9.6 are no longer supported.
+* MSSQL Server 2014, 2016, 2017, and 2019.
+* Oracle XE, 12C, 18C, and 19C.
+Oracle 11G is no longer supported.

 **Webhooks aren't allowed to target the instance**
 To improve security, webhooks, by default, aren't allowed to point to the SonarQube server.
 You can change this behavior in the configuration. ([SONAR-14682](https://jira.sonarsource.com/browse/SONAR-14682)).